SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 ## Customizing and Extending Components

-As mentioned in the [architecture document](architecture.md), when customizing or extending the sample app component, you should not modify the packages within `@sfcc-bff` and `@sfcc-core`.
-These packages will be published and consumed via `npm`.
+As mentioned in the [architecture document](architecture.md), when customizing or extending the sample app component, do not modify the packages within `@sfcc-bff` and `@sfcc-core`.
+These packages are published and consumed via `npm`.
 Instead, create a new custom package either within the monorepo or a new module that registers itself with `@sfcc-core\core` and provides access to data from a third-party service.
-Then we will need to extend the data model and extend the query for the client component.
+Then you can extend the data model and extend the query for the client component.

 This example below shows how to create a product recommendations extension for the product details component: